 You may feel overwhelmed and at a loss when you come to the realization that the young adult or adolescent in your family needs help for substance abuse.
-If you live in the Port Saint Lucie area in Florida, there is a rehab center for young adults (aged 18-25) that understands the need for individualized treatment and is experienced and successful at providing rehab for this age group.
+If you live in the Port Saint Lucie area in Florida, there is a rehab center for young adults (aged 18-25) that understands the need for individualized addiction treatment programs and is experienced and successful at providing drug and alcohol rehab for this age group.
+To overcome addiction, young adults need to seek help at a professional addiction treatment center.
 But first, consider some issues before you talk to your loved one about the problem.

 Identifying Addiction In Young Adults